Creating an experience

 • Record tags (optional): Use record tags to allow users to tag records at three distinct scopes: Me, Groups and Users, and Everyone.
 When users add a tag to a record it allows the creation of custom lists within the List module filtered on the defined attributes.

-Secondarily, if your record has many related lists, you can show them as a single tab containing a list selector and list pane.
+If your record has a lot of related lists, you can show them as a single related tab containing a list selector and list pane.

 Record form